cloudera/hue/docs/docs-site/content/developer/components/_index.md

 ### NPM registry

 Published as a NPM package in https://www.npmjs.com/package/gethue.

-You do not need a dependency on a complete local Hue project.
+The recommended way.
+Versioned, published on the stabdard public JavaSCript module registry NPM, without any dependency on a local Hue project.

 To run the [demo app](https://github.com/cloudera/hue/tree/master/tools/examples/api/hue_dep) make the following changes: